ubeda/DIRACDocs/source/AdministratorGuide/InstallingDIRACService/index.rst

          iptables -t nat -I PREROUTING -p tcp --dport 443 -j REDIRECT --to-ports 8443

       - Grid host certificates in pem format;
-      - At least one of the servers of the installation must have updated CAs and CRLs files;
+      - At least one of the servers of the installation must have updated CAs and CRLs files; if you want to install the standard Grid CAs you can follow the instructions at https://wiki.egi.eu/wiki/EGI_IGTF_Release.
+They are usally installed /etc/grid-security/certificates
       - If gLite third party services are needed (for example, for the pilot job submission via WMS or for data transfer using FTS) gLite User Interface must be installed and the environment set up by "sourcing" the corresponding script, e.g. /etc/profile.d/grid-env.sh.